 6. record my work through photographs for my own records as well as the

 I consider myself a conservator first and foremost.
-I cannot "restore" a marble gravestone to its original condition and would never claim to be able to.
+I cannot restore a 150-year old marble gravestone to its original condition and would never claim to be able to.
 I treat each stone as an artistic work, carved by an individual to commemorate another's existance.
-Just as a professional conservator strives to keep a 500 year-old painting or 4000 year-old Egyptian grave relect in safe condition and preserve it for the future, I do the same for gravestones.
+Just as a professional art conservator strives to keep a 500 year-old painting or 4000 year-old Egyptian grave relic in safe condition and preserve it for the future, I do the same for gravestones.

 I will conserve gravestones in roughly a 160 mile radius from Brenham.
 If you are outside this area, give me a call, as I can make exceptions if the job warrants.